salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 -   Processor Configuration:

-The processor key applies the ssr processor to all `**/modules/**/*.js` files.The processor then created a virtual files for all js files of ssrable components with `.ssrjs` extension/
+The processor key applies the ssr processor to all `**/modules/**/*.js` files.
+The processor then created a virtual files for all js files of ssrable components with `.ssrjs` extension/

 -   Targeted Linting for .ssrjs Files: